kristinemlarson/gnssrefl/docs/README_vwc.md

 - soil texture values will be explicitly saved

-- the json used by gnssir will be integrated with the soil moisture code
+- the json used by <code>gnssir</code> will be integrated with the soil moisture code

-We currently have three use cases posted
+We currently have three use cases posted:

  - a shorter version of [p038](../tests/use_cases/use_p038.md)
  - [mchl](../tests/use_cases/use_mchl.md)